celo-org/make-crypto-mobile-hackathon/optics_dashboard/Readme.md

 ### Problem

-As the team behind Wormhole bridge put it: 'The next frontier in blockchain technology is communication'.
+'The next frontier in blockchain technology is communication', according to the team behind Solana's Wormhole bridge.

-As DeFi apps, protocols, and financial products explode in crypto ecosystems, a major barrier arises.
+With DeFi apps, protocols, and financial products appearing in different crypto ecosystems, a major barrier arises.

-Capital flows across chains are restricted by limited communication abilities between them.
+Capital flows across chains are restricted by limited communications between them.

-Without communication, **crypto is forced to flow back to centralized exchanges or even to fiat off-ramps** in order to cross different chains.
+Without cross-chain communication, **crypto is forced to flow back to centralized exchanges or even to fiat off-ramps** in order to cross different chains.
 Decentralized finance cannot be so decentralized after all if we rely on centralized actors for bridging.

 <br>